D-DOT'S FIRST FLEET OF NEW BUSES

 DDOT fleet were also included on the SEMTA

-coaches, except that the
+coaches, except the

-SEMTA coaches had blue forward
+SEMTA coach fleet had blue forward

 DDOT's original, but short-lived, livery of white with black trimmed windows and green and yellow striping was introduced